 Dalhousie real estate guide & listings for sale

-Small apartment buildings are the main housing type, representing around 45% of dwellings are small apartment buildings, making it easy to find apartments in Dalhousie, and the remaining dwellings are mainly large apartment buildings, duplexes, and single detached homes make up most of the remaining housing stock.
-This neighbourhood also has a good choice of unit sizes; properties range from lofts to four or more bedrooms.
+Roughly 45% of dwellings are small apartment buildings, making it easy to find apartments in Dalhousie, and the remaining dwellings are mainly large apartment buildings, duplexes, and single detached homes are also present in the housing stock.
+This area has a good choice of housing sizes, ranging from lofts to four or more bedrooms.
 There are equal parts renters and owners living in this neighbourhood is evenly split between renters and owners.
 The homes in this area are quite old, because roughly half of its buildings were constructed before the 1960s, while the majority of the remaining buildings were built in the 1960s and the 1980s.

 It is very often practical for home buyers in this part of Halifax to purchase groceries on foot.
 Moreover, there are a good number of opportunities in close proximity for those who care about restaurants and cafes.
 It is also convenient to get to a number of clothing stores on foot.
 With regards to education, in Dalhousie, parents and their schoolchildren will generally be able to access daycares and schools by walking.